Muscle atrophy after stroke causes a decrease in muscle mass. This leads to decreased strength and increased risk of injury.

 Finally, it’s important to address dysphagia after stroke to prevent malnutrition and muscle atrophy.

 The best way to do this is through speech therapy exercises.
 Like other stroke exercises, speech therapy activities harness the power of your brain’s neuroplasticity.
-This helps you regain control of your swallowing and chewing muscles.
+This can help you regain control of your swallowing and chewing muscles.

 If you can treat your dysphagia early on in your recovery, you can keep yourself from becoming malnourished.
 This in turn will prevent more muscle atrophy from occurring.